Kodboris-Community/monolith-to-microservices-project/README.md

 ### Prerequisites
 The following tools will help you run your project locally as a monolithic application:

 - PostgreSQL client, the `psql` command line utility, installed locally.
 Using PostgreSQL involves a server and a client.
 The server hosts the database while the client interfaces with it to execute queries.
 Because we will be creating our server on AWS, we will only need to install a client for our local setup.
-The easiest way to set this up is with the [https://www.postgresql.org/download/](PostgreSQL Installer).
+The easiest way to set this up is with the [PostgreSQL Installer](https://www.postgresql.org/download/).
 This installer installs a PostgreSQL client in the form of the psql command-line utility.
-You can see the complete (server and client) installation instructions for [https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql-macos/](Mac, Linux, and Windows).
+You can see the complete (server and client) installation instructions for [Mac, Linux and Windows](https://www.postgresqltutorial.com/postgresql-getting-started/install-postgresql-macos/).
 Verify using:

 `psql --version`

-- [https://ionicframework.com/docs/intro/cli](Ionic command-line utility) v6 framework to build and run the frontend application locally.
+- [Ionic command-line utility](https://ionicframework.com/docs/intro/cli) v6 framework to build and run the frontend application locally.
 In general, Ionic Framework is used to make cross-platform applications using JavaScript.
 Verify the installation as:

 `ionic --version`

-- [https://docs.docker.com/desktop/#download-and-install](Docker Desktop) for running the project locally in a multi-container environment
+- [Docker Desktop](https://docs.docker.com/desktop/#download-and-install) for running the project locally in a multi-container environment

-- [https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html](AWS CLI v2) for interacting with AWS services via your terminal.
+- [AWS CLI v2](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) for interacting with AWS services via your terminal.
 After installing the AWS CLI, you will also have to configure the access profile locally.

   - Create an IAM user with Admin privileges on the AWS web console.
 Copy its Access key.
   - Configure the access profile locally using the Access key generated above: